araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 ## Does it work? - More Environments

-So far, I optimized and tested the hyperparameters only on one environment.
+So far, I have only optimized and tested the hyperparameters in one environment.
-The goal is obviously to make it work on any locomotion environment.
+The goal is to make it work in any locomotion environment.

-Thus, after it learned successfully on the Unitree A1 flat environment, I tested the same recipe (I had to update the limits for each family of robot, the PPO percentile technique worked nicely) with the GO1, GO2, Anymal-B, Anymal-C, even Disney BD-X flat environment and ... it worked =)!
+After it successfully learned on the flat Unitree A1 environment, I tested the same recipe[^action-space-recipe] on the GO1, GO2, Anymal-B, and Anymal-C environments, as well as the flat Disney BD-X environment and ... it worked!

 TODO: video of BD-X, Anymal, GO1, Go2
 Show learning curve vs PPO and sample efficiency

-Then, I trained TQC on harder environments, the "Rough" locomotion environments, where the robot has to learn to navigated steps, un-even, accidented terrain (with additional randomization?) and ... it worked partially.
+Then, I trained TQC on the "rough" locomotion environments, which are harder environments where the robot has to learn to navigate steps and uneven, accidented terrain (with additional randomization).
+And ... it worked partially.
-For some reason that I'm still investigating (any help is welcomed =)), TQC trained agent exhibits inconsistent behavior.
+For some reason that I'm still investigating, the TQC-trained agent exhibits inconsistent behavior (any help is welcomed!).
-For example, on the same steps, it manages to climb down the pyramid without falling but another instance just do nothing.
+For example, on the same steps, it manages to climb down the pyramid without falling, but in another instance, it does nothing.
-Additionally, no matter how long it trains, it seems to not be able to learn to solve the "inverted pyramid" at all (which is weird because it should be as hard as the normal pyramid).
+Additionally, no matter how long it trains, it doesn't seem to be able to learn to solve the "inverted pyramid".

+## Solving Harder Environments

+### Identifying the problem: Why it doesn't work?

+Looking at the trained agent, it seems that the harder problem is the inverted pyramid.

+TODO: image inverted

+Make it simpler, less point cloud, train only on this environment, it doesn't work! (bingo?)
+Then: looks like an exploration problem (remember mountain car?)
+Just more noise doesn't work, gSDE (maybe?)
+Lower difficulty: yes!
+Curriculum in terrain generation (need to see if possible)

 ## Conclusion

-This concludes the journey I started some months ago to make SAC work on massive parallel simulator.
+This concludes the journey I started a few months ago to make SAC work on a massively parallel simulator.
-During this adventure, I shed light on a common issue that prevents SAC-like algorithm to work in those environments (the use of unbounded action space).
+During this adventure, I addressed a common issue that prevents SAC-like algorithms from working in these environments: the use of an unbounded action space.
-At the end, with a proper action space and tuned hyperparameters, SAC[^well-tqc] is now competitive with PPO in term of training time on a large collection of locomotion environments.
+In the end, with a proper action space and tuned hyperparameters, SAC[^well-tqc] is now competitive with PPO in terms of training time on a large collection of locomotion environments.
-It is also much more sample efficient than PPO but fail to fully solve the most complex environments so far (help is welcomed).
+It is also much more sample efficient than PPO, though it has not yet fully solved the most complex environments (help is welcome).
-I hope that my voyage will encourage others to use SAC in their experiments and unlock fine-tuning on real robots, after pretraining in simulation.
+I hope my voyage encourages others to use SAC in their experiments and unlock fine-tuning on real robots after pretraining in simulation.

 ## Appendix: What I tried that didn't work

-While preparing this blog post, I tried many things in order to reach PPO performance and learn good policies with a minimal training time.
+While preparing this blog post, I tried many things to achieve PPO performance and learn good policies in minimal time.
-A lot of this thing I tried didn't work but are probably worth investigating further.
+Many of the things I tried didn't work, but they are probably worth investigating further.
-I also hope yoy can learn from my failures.
+I hope you can learn from my failures, too.

 ### Using an Unbounded Gaussian Distribution